opendatacube/datacube-core/docs/user/deployments.rst

 .. note::

-  If you'd like your project to be on this list, please raise an issue or creat a pull request.
+  If you'd like your project to be on this list, please raise an issue or create a pull request.

 ..